 The only cut that was not accepted by the legislators was the elimination of a 911 dispatcher position that is vacant.

 District I Legislator Donna Alexander, chair of the Public Safety committee, said she would not offer a motion to reduce the position.
 However, District II Legislator Tim Dennis did offer the motion, which was seconded by District II Legislator Rick Willson.

-Page 2 of 2 - The motion was turned down, with Fitch, Willson, Mark Morris, Leslie Church and Rob Schwarting, all of Milo voting to cut the post.
+The motion was turned down, with Fitch, Willson, Mark Morris, Leslie Church and Rob Schwarting, all of Milo voting to cut the post.

 "The sheriff came to us with $100,000 in cuts tonight that are in addition to that," said Dennis, noting the legislators just agreed to not buy three new marked vehicles and to not fill the soon to be vacated chief deputy post.

 During the discussion on the motion, District III Legislator Dan Banach said, "If I'm going to make a mistake on this legislature, it's not going to be this.
 When we can restore a motor vehicle clerk for customer service, but we can't fill a dispatcher position..."

 District IV Legislator Bill Holgate said he is concerned about the potential for increased overtime if the position is cut.
 Later in the meeting, when members of the public questioned keeping the position and the legislator's analysis of the post, Holgate said the dispatcher position is "probably the most analyzed position out there.
 The fact is, Ron Spike has always done a good job of all sorts of analysis regarding call volume, and he said if he had to make a cut, he would cut, but it would affect what they do."